frozolotl/muchpdf/README.md

 > ```

 This most likely means that the PDF file you supplied is not valid.
-If you disagree with that assessment, do please open an issue on the [Issue Tracker][Issue Tracker].
+If you odn't think this is true, please do open an issue on the [Issue Tracker][Issue Tracker].

 > Why is that error message so bad?